zbowang/BeamerTheme/README.md

 ## Introduction

-Beamer has a lot of themes which are build-in([Beamer Matrix](https://hartwork.org/beamer-theme-matrix/)) or developed by others([overleaf](https://www.overleaf.com/gallery/tagged/presentation), [github](https://github.com/martinbjeldbak/ultimate-beamer-theme-list)).
-But there is almost no satisfaction for me.
-What I mainly focus on is just **simple colors** and **clear navigation**.
-So I made a simple theme for myself by modifying the defaut theme.
-I will be encouraged if you like it too.

 The value of this project is as follows

-- a template easy to be applied, easy to change the color, easy to change the way of navigation
+- A beamer theme focusing on simple color and clear navigation.
+- The color and navigation can be changed easily.
+And I will talk about the tricks to set them up.
-- a content tex file to test the beauty of other themes
+- A content tex file to test the beauty of other themes.

 The code has passed with pdflatex and Xelatex.